 Only CARF-accredited IRU between Schenectady and Rochester

-In recognition of the quality services and programs provided to IRU patients, our Acute Inpatient Rehabilitation Unit was re-accredited for a three-year period in 2017 by the Commission on Accreditation for Rehabilitation Facilities (CARF).
+In recognition of the quality services and programs provided to IRU patients, our Acute Inpatient Rehabilitation Unit received re-accredited for a three-year period by the Commission on Accreditation for Rehabilitation Facilities (CARF).
 Organizations receiving three-year terms of accreditation have voluntarily participated in a rigorous peer review process and demonstrated to a team of on-site surveyors a commitment to CARF’s accreditation conditions and standards.

 Our rehabilitation team understands that support from your family and friends is a necessary part of your recovery.
 We welcome visitors from 8 a.m. to 8 p.m. every day with extended times on a case-by-case basis; however, your attendance at scheduled therapy sessions must be a priority.